solarspaceclouds/perspective-scene-blender-addon/README.md

 Blender python script to create a 3D scene with customizable subject, camera, environment options.

 ## Add-on Motivation
 There has been an increasing interest in prompt engineering to create AI-generated images.
-While trying out DiscoDiffusion model, a model which produces synthetic images via text (and optional image) prompting, it was observed that although the subject of the prompt was mostly accurately identified, the model had little sensitivity to distance specifications with respect to the subject.
+While trying out such language-to-image models (which produces synthetic images via text and optional image prompting), it was observed that although the subject of the prompt was mostly accurately identified, the model had little sensitivity to distance specifications with respect to the subject.
 All images generated from the model put the subject as the main focus of the generated image, regardless of distance specifications.

 While this add-on does not incorporate AI methods, it aims to provide a means for generating images which take into account the distance and angle between the camera and the subject specified (among other customizable features described below).